 Articles should be 6000-8000 words long and must not exceed 8000 words (including notes, references, author biography, keywords and abstract).

 METADATA

+The following data are required for all submissions.
 Contributors must check that each of the following have been supplied correctly: